GunshipPenguin/shallow-blue/README.md

 ## Opening Books

-Shallow Blue has support for PolyGlot formatted (`.bin`) opening books.
-To use opening books, the `OwnBook` and `BookPath` UCI options must be set to `true` and the path to the PolyGlot opening book file respectively.
+Shallow Blue supports PolyGlot formatted (`.bin`) opening books.
+To use an opening book, the `OwnBook` and `BookPath` UCI options must be set to `true` and the path to the opening book file respectively.

 These options can be set from your chess GUI or the UCI interface as follows: